bradeythedev/cat-fetch/README.md

 ![Cowfetch on Linux Mint](https://github.com/bradeythedev/cowfetch/blob/8dc99ff455271fcc6821019eef4368d4b63afc9d/Screenshot1.png)

 ## Install
+##### Please note: cowfetchposix DOES NOT WORK.
+It will in future (eventually) but please don't try and use it yet.
+Sorry
 ### Latest release
 ##### (recommended)
 Select the releases tab on the side and follow the instructions for the latest release.